Man's eyes gouged out for 'stealing' donkey cart

 Police and residents of the village told media that the accused suspected that Sufian had stolen a donkey cart.
 A police spokesman, however, stated that the motive behind the gruesome crime was a land dispute.

-He also confirmed the arrest of one suspect, identified as Iqrar Hussain.
+He also confirmed the arrest of one suspect who was identified as Iqrar Hussain.

 The spokesman said the victim has been admitted to the emergency ward of Bahawal Victoria Hospital (BVH).
 According to doctors, he has completely lost vision in one eye, while the other eye was badly damaged.